-Makers of Quality Tools, Handles & Dowels Since 1857
+Peavey Manufacturing Co. - Makers of Quality Tools Since 1857

-Later, Joseph Peavey made the first PEAVEY using a solid socket, in place of toe rings, with a driven pick.
-The improved Patent PEAVEY - solid Socket and Pick combined, later to be called the Bangor or Rafting Peavey, was invented by James Henry Peavey, grandson of Joseph (shown at the tool shop above - circa 1873).
-The Bangor Edge-Tool Co. name was used for several years and eventually changed/merged back to Peavey Manufacturing Co.
+Later, Joseph Peavey made a version of his new tool using a solid socket, in place of toe rings, with a driven pick.
+The improved Peavey, with a solid socket and pick combined, later came to be called the Bangor or Rafting Peavey.
+This version was invented by James Henry Peavey, grandson of Joseph (shown at the tool shop above - circa 1873).
+The Bangor Edge-Tool Co. name was used for several years before the company eventually changed back to Peavey Manufacturing Co.

-The present facility of the Peavey Manufacturing Co. is located just five miles down the river from where Joseph laid flat on the bridge and invented his new tool.
+The present facility of the Peavey Manufacturing Co. is located in Eddington, Maine, just five miles downriver from where Joseph lay flat on the bridge and invented the tool that still bears his name.

-Artist Charles (Carl) Eugene Tefft depicts (above) the breaking of a log jam and the perils to which these brave river drivers were ever subjected; men who faced many dangers with the PEAVEY and who had seen many an eager comrade carried to his doom in the old Penobscot’s madly swirling waters.
-When Mr. Tefft was selected to make this bronze and granite memorial in 1925 immortalizing legendary river driver Pat Connors and a young logger David Preble, he came to us for the tools to use as models.
-The Last Drive (also known as the Peirce Memorial) sits beside the main library in Bangor, Maine.
+Artist Charles "Carl" Eugene Tefft depicted (above) the breaking of a log jam and the dangers faced by Maine's river drivers.
+The men faced many dangers and saw many an eager comrade carried to his doom in the old Penobscot’s swirling waters.
+When Mr. Tefft was selected in 1925 to make a bronze and granite memorial honoring legendary river driver, Pat Connors, and young logger David Preble, he came to Peavey Manufacturing for the tools to use as models.
+The Last Drive, also known as the Peirce Memorial, sits beside the main library in Bangor, Maine.

-This excerpt (below) and the logo (above) comes from our 1935 catalog.
-It is as true today as it was when it was written.
+This excerpt (below) and the logo (above) come from our 1935 catalog.
+The words remain as true today as they were when they were written.

 "We again present for your inspection and assistance, our general catalog containing a complete schedule of the regular goods which we are now manufacturing.